.

 How I had you ripped away from me.

-How I only had pieces of you to bury in a box in a field.
+How I only had pieces of you to bury

 Maybe I need another decade to pass.